sudhxnva/valo-store-bot/README.md

    ```
    (Available locales: AE, DE, US, ES, MX, FR, ID, IT, JP, KR, PL, BR, RU, TH, TR, VN, CN, TW)

-4. Add Docker deploy option:
+* Add Docker deploy option:

-- Run `docker run --name valo-mongo -d -p 27017:27017 mongo:4.4.10-focal` to deploy a MongoDB docker instance
+1. Run `docker run --name valo-mongo -d -p 27017:27017 mongo:4.4.10-focal` to deploy a MongoDB docker instance
-- Download the `Dockerfile` into your location of choice that already contained the `.env` file (check the below section), `cd` into that path
+2. Download the `Dockerfile` into your location of choice that already contained the `.env` file (check the below section), `cd` into that path
-- Run `docker build -t valostorebot .` to build a local Docker image of the bot
+3. Run `docker build -t valostorebot .` to build a local Docker image of the bot
-- Add `DB_URL = "mongodb://mongo:27017/valostorebot"` to the `.env` file, this make the bot container able to see and connect to the MongoDB docker instance
+4. Add `DB_URL = "mongodb://mongo:27017/valostorebot"` to the `.env` file, this make the bot container able to see and connect to the MongoDB docker instance
-- Start the bot container in a detach mode with `docker run --restart unless-stopped --name valostorebot -d -p 8844:3000 -v $(pwd)/.env:/home/node/valo-store-bot/.env --link valo-mongo:mongo valostorebot`
+5. Start the bot container in a detach mode with `docker run --restart unless-stopped --name valostorebot -d -p 8844:3000 -v $(pwd)/.env:/home/node/valo-store-bot/.env --link valo-mongo:mongo valostorebot`

+* **WIP**: Have the bot auto DM your `!store` output daily to you

 ---